Explore the incomparable French capital, and visit famous Giverny and Rouen – the beautifully restored city of Joan of

-- Flights also available from various UK airports – Belfast International, Birmingham, Bristol, Cardiff, Exeter, Leeds Bradford, Liverpool John Lennon, London Gatwick, London Luton, London Southend, London Stansted, Manchester, Newcastle & Southampton – click here for more information on dates & prices.
+- Flights also available from various UK airports – Belfast International, Bristol, Leeds Bradford, Liverpool John Lennon, London Gatwick, London Heathrow, London Luton, London Southend, London Stansted, Manchester & Newcastle – click here for more information on dates & prices.

 - Enjoy three nights close to the centre of the glorious French capital